How to Run macOS Ventura 13 in a Virtual Machine on Windows 10 or Windows 11 using VMware 17 Pro

-After unlocking macOS, you can see that this time Apple Mac OS X support is enabled in the guest operating system selection window.
+After unlocking macOS, you can see that Apple Mac OS X support is enabled this time in the guest operating system selection window.

 Type the name of the system you will install on the virtual machine and if you want to change the installation location, you can specify the location on an external disk via the Browse button.

 If the type of your host disk is SSD or NVMe, you can continue without changing the installation location for the performance of the guest machine.

 In the Processor Configuration window, you can increase the number of virtual processor cores in accordance with the hardware performance of your host computer.
 Increasing the number of processors can cause the virtual system to not work stable, so you need to find the most suitable value for the macOS guest operating system.